awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 These are the minimum ports that are needed to be able to connect to your directory\.
 Your specific configuration may require additional ports be open\.

 **Kerberos preauthentication**
 Your user accounts must have Kerberos preauthentication enabled\.
-For more information about this setting, go to [Preauthentication](http://technet.microsoft.com/en-us/library/cc961961.aspx) on Microsoft TechNet\.
+For detailed instructions on how to enable this setting, see [Ensure That Kerberos Pre\-authentication Is Enabled](ms_ad_tutorial_setup_trust_prepare_onprem.md#tutorial_setup_trust_enable_kerberos)\.
+For general information about this setting, go to [Preauthentication](http://technet.microsoft.com/en-us/library/cc961961.aspx) on Microsoft TechNet\.

 **Encryption types**
 AD Connector supports the following encryption types when authenticating to your Active Directory domain controllers: